Children Lyme disease tick bite

 Not every story ends in delayed diagnosis.

-A different mother brought her 12-year-old daughter to me after a week of knee pain and fatigue.
+A mother brought her 12-year-old daughter to me after a week of knee pain and fatigue.
 No tick bite.
 No rash.
 But she had read about Lyme disease and insisted on testing despite her pediatrician’s initial reluctance.

 Her daughter tested positive.
 We started treatment immediately.
-Within a month, she had made a full recovery—back to soccer, back to school, no lingering symptoms.
+Within a month, she had made a full recovery—back to soccer, back to school, with no lingering symptoms.

 What Parents Can Do